 The heart of the Douro valley is the great Douro River itself.
 The perfect way to enjoy the views from the water is by taking a boat trip, or by kayaking.

 Many of the wine tours from Porto often include a boat tour.
 However, if you are doing a self-guided itinerary, there are many great options to enjoy the river.
 See all Douro tours here.

 How to get to the Douro Valley

-The best way to explore the Douro Valley is via car or campervan so that you can enjoy the spectacular roads and viewpoints.
+The best way to explore the Douro Valley is by car or campervan so that you can enjoy the spectacular roads and viewpoints.
 Better yet, the Douro Valley is only a short 1 hr 15-minute drive from Porto.

-If you don’t have a car, there are other ways of reaching the Douro Valley.
+If you don’t want to drive a car, there are other ways of reaching the Douro Valley.
 Take the famous train route from Porto to Regua.
 The train is direct and takes just under 2 hours, with incredible river views throughout.

 The final option is to join an organized tour from Porto, which includes return transport.
 See all Douro tours here.
 However, these tours are often busy and have a set itinerary which means you’ll only see a small part of the region.